 Pin & Flag

-- You can search — "what was that API endpoint I dictated yesterday?" — find it instantly
+- You need to find something — "what was that API endpoint I mentioned yesterday?"
+One search.

-All audio stays 100% on your Mac.
-Whisperer never uploads recordings to the cloud.
-Your transcription history is entirely local and private.
+All audio stays on your Mac.
+Whisperer doesn't upload recordings anywhere.
+History is local and private.

 Statistics